 Another design is the full-length Morita assault rifle from the movie Starship Troopers – just add a scope.
-The original version of this photo is from the Starship Troopers props site bugsinmyhead.com.
+The original version of this photo is from the since-defunct Starship Troopers props site bugsinmyhead.com.

 And finally here’s Sylvester Stallone in (and as) Judge Dredd with a good example of a cinematic HTHAR.
 You can tell it’s a good weapon because the lights are red, and so the bullets will go faster.